Paul de Man: Early life and education

 That fall Paul enrolled in the Free University of Brussels.
 He wrote for student magazines and continued to take courses in science and engineering.
 For stability he turned to his uncle Henri as a patron and surrogate emotional father, later on several occasions telling people Henri was his real father and his real father was his uncle.
 He fathered a son with Romanian-born Anaïde Baraghian, the wife of his good friend, Gilbert Jaeger.
 They lived in a ménage à trois until August 1942, when Baraghian left her husband.
 Paul married her in 1944, and the couple had two more sons together.

 De Man, Baraghian and Jaeger fled to the south of France near the Spanish border when the Nazis occupied Belgium in 1940.
 Henri, who by then was a self-avowed fascist, welcomed the Nazi invaders, whom he saw as essential for instituting his brand of socialism.
 For a year, Henri de Man was appointed as de facto puppet Prime Minister of Belgium under the Nazis.
 Some believed that he used his influence to secure his nephew a position as an occasional cultural critic for Le Soir, the influential Belgian French-language newspaper.
-After contributing an essay, "The Jews in Present-Day Literature", to Le Soir volés notorious anti-Semitic attack of March 4, 1941, de Man became its official book reviewer and a cultural critic.
-Later he contributed to the Flemish daily Het Vlaamsche Land; both publications were vehemently anti-Semitic when under Nazi control.
+After contributing an essay, "The Jews in Present-Day Literature", to Le Soir volés notorious antisemitic attack of March 4, 1941, de Man became its official book reviewer and a cultural critic.
+Later he contributed to the Flemish daily Het Vlaamsche Land; both publications were vehemently antisemitic when under Nazi control.
 As a cultural critic, de Man would contribute hundreds of articles and reviews to these publications.
 His writings supported the Germanic ideology and the triumph of Germany in the war, while never referring directly to Hitler himself.
-In spite of that he maintained friendships with individual Jews.

 Holding three different jobs, de Man became very highly paid, but he lost all three between November 1942 and April 1943, failures that resulted from a combination of losing a coup he had launched against one employer and his own incompetence as a businessman at another.
 After this, de Man went into hiding; the Belgian Resistance had now begun assassinating prominent Belgian pro-Nazis.
 He had lost his protection in late 1942, when Henri, mistrusted by his collaborators on the right and himself marked for death as a traitor by the Belgian Resistance, went into exile.